 - Throw away needles and syringes in a metal coffee can with a lid, in a bleach bottle, or in a used needle container provided by the home health nurse.
 Keep the container out of the reach of children, pets, and others.
 Your home health nurse will take it when it’s full.

 - Always check the expiration date on all your supplies.

 - Give tube feedings at room temperature.
-Most do not need to be refrigerated.
+Most don’t need to be refrigerated.

-- Check the placement of NG tubes as instructed by your doctor or nurse.
+- Check the placement of NG tubes and give tube feedings as instructed.